bloomberg/record-tuple-polyfill/README.md

 # Installation

 > Note: the packages described below are not currently published on NPM, as this polyfill is intended to be experimental.
-> If you really want to try the polyfill in it's packaged state, publishing locally via [verdaccio](https://verdaccio.org/) is an excellent option.
+> If you really want to try the polyfill in its packaged state, publishing locally via [verdaccio](https://verdaccio.org/) is an excellent option.

 To install the transform and polyfill: